Skip to content

 width: 120

-Configuration for generating and verifying graphical verification codes, used for security verification on frontend login and registration pages.
+Graphic verification code generation and verification configuration, used for security verification on frontend login registration pages.

 • enabled: Whether to enable verification code functionality